SGDInstitute/apollo/content/collections/pages/sgdinstitute/home.md

   -
     header_image: headers/mblgtacc2020-attendee-overalls-header-2500x800.jpg
     title: 'Connect.
 Educate.
 Empower.'
-    subtitle: 'We re-envision an educational climate that centers the needs and experiences of systemically disadvantaged students and affirms and encourages sexuality and gender diversity.'
+    subtitle: 'We envision a liberated future where generations of queer and trans people live in abundance and their joy, knowledge, and experience guide our shared existence.'
     has_tag: false
     tag: asdfasdfasdfasdf
     text: Listen